 Is an MBA Worth It for Me?
 The Top Three Things to Consider

-If you’ve begun to consider whether to apply to business school (maybe you even read our last article, ‘Should I Get an MBA?
-Stuff They Tell You and Stuff They Don’t‘), you likely have a multitude of questions swirling in your mind.
-Where should I apply?
-Will I get into a program I’m excited about?
-And, perhaps most importantly, is going to business school and getting an MBA worth it for me?
+If you’re starting to think seriously about applying to business school (maybe you even read our article, ‘Should I Get an MBA?
+Stuff They Tell You and Stuff They Don’t‘), you likely have a multitude of questions swirling in your mind:

 #2 – Timing